Camponotus maculatus – Colony with queen and workers

 Habitat: Savannas and dry forests

-Monogynous: 1 single queen per colony, sometimes a few queens tolerate each other (olygogynes)
+Monogynous: Only one queen per colony, sometimes a few queens tolerate each other (olygogynes)

-Workers: Size: 8 – 16mm Color: Dark head, yellow thorax, black abdomen with yellow.
-Very light overall color.
+Workers: Size: 8-16mm Colour: Dark head, yellow thorax, black abdomen with yellow.
+Overall very light colour.

 Soldiers: No soldiers strictly speaking, but large, powerful and aggressive major workers.